A Guide to Making Great Homemade Pasta

 Typically, there are 3 types of doughs:

-Semolina/durum wheat pasta dough: Orecchiette, malloreddus, and cavatelli are all examples of pasta shapes made with semolina/durum wheat flour.
+Semolina/hard durum wheat dough: Orecchiette, malloreddus, and cavatelli are all examples of pasta shapes made with semolina/durum wheat flour.
 Most doughs are made with a 1:2 ratio of water to flour; no yolks are involved.
 Doughs need to be kneaded for at least 20 minutes to form enough gluten and yield a toothsome result.
 These doughs originated from Southern and some areas of Central Italy.

 Potato/ricotta gnocchi dough: Potato and ricotta gnocchis just barely come together with a bit of flour, with the potato/ricotta as the main star of the show.
 Sometimes, the dough is made with interesting ingredients such as sweet potato or goat cheese.